mjacobus/lever-api-client/README.md

 ## Contributing

-Only TDD code will be accepted.
-Please follow the [PSR-2 code standard](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-2-coding-style-guide.md).
+Only tested code will be accepted.
+Please follow fix the style guide.

 1. Fork it
 2. Create your feature branch (`git checkout -b my-new-feature`)